Start a Holding Company Management Business in Dubai

 The zone supports 100% foreign ownership, meaning international investors do not require a local Emirati partner to establish their holding company management business.
 This is a significant advantage compared to certain mainland licensing arrangements, though mainland rules have also been substantially liberalised in recent years.

-The holding company management licence at Dubai South Business Hub is well suited to the following types of investors and corporate groups:
+The holding company management license at Dubai South Business Hub is well suited to the following types of investors and corporate groups:

 Multinational corporations seeking a regional holding vehicle for MEASA subsidiaries